 As we go through life, our bodies are constantly undergoing change at a cellular level.
 The details of how your skin changes depends on many factors: Genetics, lifestyle, diet, stress, pollution, sun exposure, and numerous other factors.
 We look at what causes skin changes, and tackle the most commonly seen symptoms in the elderly.

 When it comes to environmental factors, one stands out from the others: Sun exposure.
-UV light breaks down elastin, causing the skin to stretch, sag, and wrinkle, develop pigmentation (colored spots), all associated strongly with symptoms of aging.
-With decades of data, the evidence could not be more clear: Lifestyle matters, and specifically, total sun exposure is a critical determinant in how quickly your skin becomes damaged2.
-A large part of the damage we see in elderly skin is due to the skin simply being exposed longer to UV light through repeated exposure.
+UV light breaks down elastin, causing the skin to stretch, sag, and wrinkle and develop pigmentation (colored spots), all associated strongly with aging symptoms.
+With decades of data, the evidence could not be clearer: Lifestyle matters, and specifically, total sun exposure is a critical determinant in how quickly your skin becomes damaged.2 A large part of the damage we see in aging skin is due to the skin being exposed longer to UV light through repeated exposure.
 Other factors include loss of fatty tissue, stress, exposure to pollution, gravity (over time), daily facial movement.

 Common Skin Concerns

 Chronically dry and itchy skin is the most common skin concern among the elderly.
-Sometimes called senile pruritus, itching is extremely common among patients over the age of 703.
-Itching is a challenge to address both in terms of diagnosis (it's subjective, and difficult to measure) and the pathophysiology is also poorly understood4.
-Additionally, as elderly patients are more likely to be using multiple medications, this presents yet another hurdle in pinpointing the possible causes of itching as many medications can have itching and irritation as part of its side-effect profile.
-Generally, itching in the elderly is considered idiopathic (has no known cause), for this reason.
+Sometimes called senile pruritus, itching is widespread among patients over the age of 70.3 Itching is a challenge to address both in terms of diagnosis (it’s subjective and difficult to measure).
+The pathophysiology is also poorly understood.4 Additionally, as elderly patients are more likely to be using multiple medications, this presents another hurdle in pinpointing the possible causes of itching.
+Many medications can have itching and irritation as part of their side-effect profile.
+Generally, itching in the elderly is considered idiopathic (has no known cause) for this reason.

-That said, even if the exact reasons for the itch isn't known, there are several possible factors that are suspected to contribute to itching in the elderly.
-The sebaceous glands slow with age, producing less natural oil that helps lubricate the skin.
+Even if the exact reasons for the itch aren’t known, several possible factors are suspected of contributing to itching in the elderly.
+The sebaceous glands slow with age, producing a natural oil that helps lubricate the skin.
 Accumulated sun damage over the years can also cause the skin to become drier, contributing to itch.
-If the itch is acute - quick onset, and likely caused by a particular issue - addressing the issue will generally solve the problem.
+If the itch is acute – quick onset and likely caused by a particular issue – addressing the issue will generally solve the problem.
 Sometimes medications like corticosteroids will calm the itchiness down until the problem resolves.
-When itching is general and chronic, it's often the dryness of the skin that needs to be addressed.
+When itching is general and chronic, it’s often the skin’s dryness that needs to be addressed.

 - Moisturizers are medicine (without the unpleasant side-effects) for people with dry skin.
 Apply them regularly.

-- Smooth cotton clothes help to reduce itch
+- Smooth cotton clothes help to reduce the itch.

-- Sun protection is critical; exposure to sunlight damages and dries the skin further making it more likely to itch (not to mention that it is a major factor in skin cancer)
+- Sun protection is critical; exposure to sunlight damages and dries the skin, further making it more likely to itch (not to mention that it is a significant factor in skin cancer)

-- Cool baths, or applying cold compresses can alleviate itch
+- Cool baths or applying cold compresses can alleviate the itch.

 Sun damage is the other major factor.
-Collagen and elastin fibers are key components of the connective tissues to support its structure.
+Collagen and elastin fibers are critical components of the connective tissues to support their structure.
 UV light breaks down collagen and elastin, resulting in weaker and less flexible skin.
-A mountain of data show that people with higher exposure to sunlight (typically those working outdoors) suffer from earlier and more severe wrinkles.
-While we have little control over some factors like genetics or the climate in which we live, we do have control over our lifestyles and a large part of the environmental factors like sun exposure.
-Some studies show that these controllable factors account for more than 80% of the damage5.
+A mountain of data shows that people with higher exposure to sunlight (typically those working outdoors) suffer from earlier and more severe wrinkles.
+While we have little control over genetics or the climate in which we live, we do have control over our lifestyles and a large part of the environmental factors like sun exposure.
+Some studies show that these controllable factors account for more than 80% of the damage.5

 - Protect your skin against sun damage is critical, regardless of age.